Jack Davey (cricketer): Early life

 Born in Tavistock, Davey was the son of an auctioneer's clerk who played and administered club cricket for over 30 years, as well as playing for Devon.
-He was educated at Tavistock Grammar School, where when playing cricket for the school, as well as in his early club cricket days, Davey wanted to be a slow left-arm bowler.
+He was educated at Tavistock Grammar School and Tavistock Comprehensive School, where when playing cricket for the school, as well as in his early club cricket days, Davey wanted to be a slow left-arm bowler.
 It wasn't until when he was playing for his village club side, Milton Abbot, that the team found itself short of a seam bowler.
 Davey, who at the time was 14, was given the new ball.
 He performed so well in his new role, that for the rest of his career he would become a seam bowler.

 Upon leaving school, he began an apprenticeship as a compositor for the Tavistock Gazette.
 After performing well in club cricket, he later made his debut in county cricket for Devon in the 1964 Minor Counties Championship against Cornwall.
 Davey played Minor counties cricket for Devon on four more occasions in 1965.